2. Drive problems in ADHD

 - Episodic

-- Short-term or
+- Short term or

-- Chronic
+Chronic

 be

 2.2.1.3.
-Inability to relax / relax / enjoy
+Inability to relax / relax / enjoy¶

 Appearances:

-- Inability to recover is limited13
+- Inability to recover is limited

 - Self-perception reduced, in this case in relation to one’s own need for recreation